m-lab/annotation-service/README.md

     - City Name
     - Metro Code

+GeonameID is the same with Registered Country Geoname ID most of time, but with some exceptions.
+Either GeonameID or Registered Country Geoname ID could be not available for some IP addresses.

 Important descrepencies to note include:
 1. GeoLite2 databases provides a network IP range in CIDR format while GeoLiteLatest databases provide an IP range in decimal format.